akritbehera27/xdots/README.md

 ## Where is everything?

 Most config files for various programs can be found in the `.config` directory.
 Shell scripts can be found in the `.local/bin` directory.
-Environment variables can be found in `.zshenv` and my zsh configs in `.zshrc`
+For Zsh use zsh-configs, environment variables can be found in `.zshenv`and zsh configs in `.zshrc` .For Bash use bash-configs which have `.bashrc` and `bash_profile`

 ## Additional Steps: